yws-coder123/trae-memory-bank/README.md

 ## Version Information

-This is version v0.6-beta of the Memory Bank system.
-It's designed for new projects and experimental use.
-There is no formal migration path from the legacy version (v0.1-legacy), so it's recommended to start fresh with new projects.
+This is version v0.7-beta of the Memory Bank system.
+It introduces significant token optimization improvements over v0.6-beta while maintaining all functionality.
+See the [Release Notes](RELEASE_NOTES.md) for detailed information about the changes.

 ### Ongoing Development